Articles

 Nothing new under the sun

 The ongoing debate surrounding freedom of expression may revolve more around determining who gets to control the dissemination of information rather than any claimed notion of safeguarding democracy.
+Similarities can be identified from 500 years ago, following the invention of the printing press.

 Who will guard the search engines?